-12. May I sue the person from whom I bought my home for not telling me about the possibility of flooding?
+13. May I sue the person from whom I bought my home for not telling me about the possibility of flooding?

 If an affirmative misrepresentation was made by the seller concerning the possibility of flooding, an action for fraud may be maintained, assuming all other elements of fraud are present.
-It is important to note that an action based solely on the residential disclosure statement required under Arizona law must be brought within two years from the date the purchaser received the disclosure statement or the date of closing, whichever occurs first (see Ariz.
+An action based solely on the residential disclosure statement required under Arizona law generally must be brought within two years (see Ariz.
 Rev. Stat. §§ 12-542 and 33-423).

-13. Does my automobile insurance cover damage to my car resulting from the disaster?
+14. Does my automobile insurance cover damage to my car resulting from the disaster?

-Normally, auto insurance will cover damage under the comprehensive policy coverage, although the particular language and exclusions of the policy will control.
+Normally, auto insurance will cover damage under the comprehensive policy coverage, although the specific language and exclusions of the policy will control.
 Even if an exclusion from comprehensive coverage exists for damage caused by natural disasters, coverage may exist under a collision policy if the natural disaster and event causing the damage could be construed as a collision.

-14. Can I sue a neighbor whose property ran into or fell onto my property during a disaster?
+15. Can I sue a neighbor whose property ran into or fell onto my property during a disaster?